-- Ensure the Always Activate option is DISABLED and applied for each module on the NetOps
+- 1. Ensure the Always Activate option is DISABLED and applied for each module on the ⊞

-Manage NetOps Modules dashboard.

-- 2 Select TM Node Tools > Config Templates.
+NetOps > Manage NetOps Modules dashboard. - 2.
+In the Menu Pane, select Rode Tools > Config Templates.

 The CONFIG TEMPLATES dashboard is displayed defaulted to the AUTHENTICATION tab.